peregrineshahin/ChessProgrammingWiki/content/Magic_Bitboards.md

 ## Implementations

 Despite its huge table size, register usage and code size are important issues as well - and here Magic Bitboards are unbeatable.
 There are enough variations of [space-time tradeoff](Space-Time_Tradeoff "Space-Time Tradeoff") and implementation details of that theme for all who like to play the optimization game.
 [C](C "C")-source code with various precompiler options is available from [Pradu Kannan's](Pradu_Kannan "Pradu Kannan") site.
-MINIMIZE\_MAGIC is about Plain versus Fancy [[10]](#cite_note-10) , while PERFECT\_MAGIC\_HASH enables an additional indirection via 16-bit indices.
+MINIMIZE\_MAGIC is about Plain versus Fancy <a id="cite-note-10" href="#cite-ref-10">[10]</a> , while PERFECT\_MAGIC\_HASH enables an additional indirection via 16-bit indices.
 As always, with space-time tradeoffs - it depends on the individual cache- and [memory footprint](https://en.wikipedia.org/wiki/Memory_footprint) inside a particular chess program and the hardware architecture, which solution is preferable.